 Greek Christmas cookies

-Looking at the platters, you see those cookies placed in a pyramid shape that reminds kind of a mountain.
+Looking at the platters, you see those cookies placed in a pyramid shape that reminds of a mountain.
 They are covered with powdered sugar, meaning the “mountain” is always full of “snow” and that is a childhood memory that I particularly cherish.

 I remember to grab one (and two and three…who counts?), run and hide to eat it, leaving trails of sugar all over the floor, my face, and clothes ("No, it wasn't me.
 Santa Claus ate them" lol).
 It is not easy to resist a butter cookie full of sugar.
 That’s why the platters were usually out of children’s reach to avoid overeating all these cookies.